 Enjoy live music from blues legend Johnny “Guitar” Knox, Rockin’ Blues of Ro Harpo, and the Blues Busters.
 Now, this is a Foam Fest, so it wouldn’t be right without 40 different craft beers available for sampling.
 Beer enthusiasts will be able to purchase sampling tickets, with concert included for $25.
 Once those are used up, additional coupons can be purchased.

 Don’t forget your raffle tickets for the “Hit the Slopes” raffle.
 Prizes for this raffle include season passes, lift tickets, skis, snowboards and winter gear.
 You don’t want to miss an opportunity like that!

 More information: squaw.com/things-to-do

-As we move forward through the coronavirus protocols, the Board of Directors and Tricom Management, are keeping the health and well being of our owners and guests our highest priority.
-As concerns about coronavirus (COVID-19) mount, we want to assure you that we are closely monitoring the situation and taking precautions for our owners, guests and resort staff, and responding to directives from federal, state, and local authorities.
+As we move forward through the coronavirus protocols, the Board of Directors and Tricom Management continue to prioritize the health and well-being of our owners and guests.
+We want to assure you that we are closely monitoring the situation and aggressively taking appropriate precautions for our owners, guests and resort staff, and responding to directives from federal, state, and local authorities.

-Your resort is open and operating.
-There are changes at your resort to ensure your health and safety-related to common areas, facilities, and lobby area.
-Several protocols have been increased or implemented based on the guidance of the CDC recommendations.
-The staff has been instructed on the protocols and is being monitored regularly.
+We have implemented changes at Kingsbury Crossing to ensure your health and safety; changes related to common areas and activities.
+Several protocols have been increased or implemented based on the CDC recommendations.
+The staff has been instructed on the following protocols and is being monitored regularly:

 Your Board of Directors and Tricom Management